laurenriddle/Hive-Mind-Back-End-Capstone-Api/README.md

 	- To delete a favorite, make a DELETE request to: http://localhost:8000/favorites/1
 	_NOTE: Replace the 1 with the ID of the favorite you wish to delete._

+5. __Industry (GET, RETRIEVE)__

+	- To retrieve a SINGLE industry, make a GET request to: http://localhost:8000/industries/1
+	_NOTE: Replace the 1 with any ID you wish to retrieve._

+	-  To get ALL industries, make a GET request to: http://localhost:8000/industries

+6. __Cohort (GET, RETRIEVE)__

+	-  To retrieve a SINGLE cohort, make a GET request to: http://localhost:8000/cohorts/1
+	_NOTE: Replace the 1 with any ID you wish to retrieve._

+    - To access ALL cohorts, make a GET request to: http://localhost:8000/cohorts

 ### Entity Relationship Diagram
 ![ERD](./readmeimg/erd2.png)